 Of the wats we visited in Bangkok, I found Wat Arun, or the Temple of Dawn, to be the most impressive.
 The structures in the temple grounds are covered from top to bottom in glazed ceramic tiles and dishes.
 It is worth getting close and inspecting the details; no nook or cranny is left undecorated.

 Crossing back to the eastern side of the river, we passed through the Pak Khlong Talad Flower Market, which was a delight for the senses!
 Here florists were busy arranging traditional bouquets for offering in the temples.
 Large marigolds, deep red roses, and verdant palms caught the eye easily and their scents were distinguishable while passing different stalls.
 Seeking shelter from the sun, we stopped in the nearby Saranrom Park, which used to be part of the old palace gardens and has some lovely old Victorian-style garden buildings.
-Reed’s cousin, who’s studying in Bangkok, met us and we took a tuk-tuk (a three-wheeled motorized vehicle) ride across the city.
+My husband’s cousin, who’s studying in Bangkok, met us and we took a tuk-tuk (a three-wheeled motorized vehicle) ride across the city.

-We spent the next day with Reed’s uncle from Chiang Mai and cousin and together we visited Bangkok’s Art and Culture Center, Chinatown, and the Jim Thompson House.
+We spent the next day with my husband’s uncle from Chiang Mai and cousin and together we visited Bangkok’s Art and Culture Center, Chinatown, and the Jim Thompson House.
 The story of the house’s architect and owner would make for an intriguing movie—he participated in World War II, returned to Thailand, revived the country’s silk industry, and disappeared in the jungle while on holiday.
 He was also a collector and had some unique statues from ancient temples as well as an historic collection of vibrant ceramics.

 Aside from the intense heat that forced us to find shade regularly and reapply sunscreen several times a day, Bangkok was an exciting city with a mix of the old and modern.
 It certainly has a lot to offer; we saw only a small fraction of it…which is a good excuse to go back as soon as possible!